How Do I Know If There Is Mold Behind My Walls?

 What Happens When Mold Grows in the Walls of My House?

-Surface Changes & Deterioration
+Surface Changes & Drywall Deterioration

 What You Should Do Once You Find Mold in Your House